 Sampling.
-Sampling is a procedure that is used to select a small number of observations representative of a larger population.
-In STAAR, sampling involves the selection of a set of Texas students representative of the entire body of Texas students.
-The results from well-drawn samples allow TEA to estimate characteristics of the larger Texas student population.
+Sampling is a procedure that is used to select a small number of observations representative of a population.
+For the STAAR program, sampling involves the selection of a set of Texas students representative of the entire body of Texas students.
+The results from well-drawn samples allow TEA to estimate characteristics of the Texas student population.